armanexplorer/golden-codes/_git/rebase.md

+---
+layout: default
+title: Git Rebase
+description: An intro to git rebase and its best practices
+---

 # Intro ([Atlassian])

 Git rebase in standard mode will automatically take the commits in your current working branch and apply them to the head of the passed branch.